-Every commercial real estate investor is different.
-They have different levels of risk tolerances and different required rates of return, time horizons, preferred property types, and asset classes.
+Every commercial real estate investor has different levels of risk tolerances and different required rates of return, time horizons, preferred property types, and asset classes.
 To accommodate these differences, the commercial real estate industry has developed a categorization system to describe the various aspects of an investment opportunity.
 These categories include core investments, core plus investments, value-add investments, and opportunistic investments.
 Each category is described in detail below.

 If a commercial real estate investment portfolio was a building, core investments would be the foundation.
-They are high quality/low risk assets and offer the most stable cash flows.
+Core investments are high quality, low risk assets and offer the most stable cash flows.

-A typical core investment is characterized by low leverage (40% – 50%), stable and predictable income, new or like new construction, high end finishes, and no major structural or operational issues.
+A typical core investment is characterized by low leverage (40% – 50%), stable and predictable income, new or like-new construction, high-end finishes, and no major structural or operational issues.
 In addition, core investments typically have an excellent location with full or near full occupancy with credit tenants on long-term leases.
-Examples of core real estate properties include Class A multifamily assets, high rise office buildings, or a high end retail shopping center.
+Examples of core real estate properties include Class A multifamily assets, high rise office buildings, or high-end retail shopping centers.

-Given their relatively low risk profile, core investors can typically expect annual returns in the range of 4% – 8%.
+Given core investments’ relatively low risk profile, investors can typically expect annual returns in the range of 4% – 8%.
 Returns tend to come in the form of income with little to no chance for major price appreciation.

 Core investments tend to be a good fit for individual investors who prioritize stable income and preservation of capital.

 Core Plus Investments

 A typical core plus investment is characterized by properties with a good – not great – location, stable income, high quality tenants, slightly dated finishes, low to moderate vacancy rates, and 50% – 65% leverage.
 Core plus real estate may have some tenant leases that are coming up for renewal in the near term, which adds to the vacancy risk.
 Examples of a core plus real estate investment could include a Class B apartment building or retail center.